ngoclma/ee5082-bus/README.md

-# software
+# Bus Flagging Application

-A new Flutter project.
+A mobile app that will assist the visually impaired flagging down the bus arriving at stops.

+## Functions
+- Detect the nearest bus stop
+- Track arrival time of buses at the bus stop
+- Send notification when chosen bus arrive

-## Getting Started
+## Getting Started with Flutter

 This project is a starting point for a Flutter application.